Arak Inequalities for Concentration Functions and the Littlewood-Offord Problem: Introduction

-Several years ago, Tao and Vu \cite{Tao and Vu} and Nguyen and Vu \cite{Nguyen and Vu} proposed the so-called Inverse Principles in the Littlewood--Offord problem (see Section~\ref{2}).
-In the present paper, we discuss the relations between these Inverse Principles and \tc{similar principles formulated by Arak (see \cite{Arak0} and \cite{Arak}) in his work from the 1980's}.
-In the one-dimensional case, Arak has found a connection of the concentration function of the sum with the arithmetic structure of supports of distributions of independent random variables for {\it arbitrary}\/ distributions of summands.
+Several years ago, Tao and Vu~\cite{35} (see also~\cite{27}) proposed the so-called inverse principle in the Littlewood--Offord problem (see~\S\,2).
+In the present paper, we discuss the relations between this inverse principle and similar principles formulated by Arak (see \cite{1} and~\cite{2}) in his papers from the 1980's.
+In the one-dimensional case, Arak has found a connection of the concentration function of the sum with the arithmetic structure of supports of distributions of independent random variables for \textit{arbitrary} distributions of summands.

-Apparently the authors of the publications mentioned above were not aware of the principles introduced in Arak \cite{Arak0} and \cite{Arak}.
-Although not named as such his Inverse Principle is related to general bounds for concentration functions of distributions of sums of independent one-dimensional random variables.
+Apparently the authors of the publications mentioned above were not aware of the results from the papers of Arak~\cite{1} and~\cite{2}.
+Although Arak himself did not use the concept of "inverse principle" in his works, in essence such a principle was there formulated.
+It is related to general bounds for concentration functions of distributions of sums of independent one-dimensional random variables.
 The results were used for the estimation of the rate of approximation of $n$-fold convolutions of probability distributions by infinitely divisible ones.
-Later, the methods based on \tc{Arak's Inverse Principle admitted} to prove a number of other important results concerning infinitely divisible approximation of convolutions of probability measures.
-In 1986, Arak and Zaitsev have published a monograph \cite{Arak and Zaitsev} containing \tc{the} above mentioned results and a discussion of \tc{the underlying} Inverse Principle.
-Below we give an overview of the corresponding results.
-For the reader's convenience we include a citation of the relevant passage concerning this principle from the Introduction of the monograph \cite{Arak and Zaitsev}.
+Later, the methods based on Arak's inverse principle admitted to prove a number of other important results concerning the rate of infinitely divisible approximation of convolutions of probability measures.
+The problem of estimating this accuracy was formulated by Kolmogorov~\cite{23}.
+In 1986, Arak and Zaitsev have published monograph~\cite{3}, containing the above mentioned results, their history and a discussion of the underlying inverse principle.
+For the reader's convenience we include a citation of the relevant passage concerning this principle from the introduction of monograph~\cite{3}.

+{\it ``The concentration functions have turned to be extremely useful tool in estimating the uniform distance between convolutions of distributions.
+They have usually appeared on the right-hand sides of the corresponding estimates as remainder terms.
+However, the general estimates obtained previously for the concentration functions of $n$-fold convolutions $F^{n}$ were not sensitive to $Q(F^{n},\tau)$ more rapid than $n^{-1/2}$ in order.